GadiMulla/AnsbileTrainingProject/README.md

 To use this project, follow these steps:
 1. Clone the repository to your local machine: git clone https://github.com/your_username/ansible-training-project.git
 2. Install Ansible on your local machine.
-Refer to the [official Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for installation instructions.
 3. Navigate to the project directory: cd ansible-training-project